joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-05-01-antipersistent-basketball.md

 the same calculation for $S_+$ gets $\frac{1-2x}{2 + 8x}.$

-this result makes sense — when $x=0,$ there is no built in advantage to going first, and the game has even odds. likewise, when $x=\frac12,$ every point scored by the Firsts is matched by the Seconds, so the Firsts can never have a lead, they can only tie.
+this result makes sense: when $x=0,$ there is no built in advantage to going first, and the game has even odds. likewise, when $x=\frac12,$ every point gap opened up by the Firsts is immediately closed by the Seconds, who are guaranteed to score when they're down. this means that the Firsts can never hold a lead, they can only tie.

 comparing $S_-$ and $S_+$ we see that $S_-/S_+ = \frac{1+2x}{1-2x},$ which is $3$ for $x = 1/2.$

-so, given that the game wasn't a tie, there's a $75%$ chance the Seconds won the game.
+so, given that the game wasn't a tie, there's a $75\%$ chance the Seconds won the game.

 from these ingredients, we can get the steady state distribution of score gaps $P(g),$